Lausbert/monee-app/_i18n/en/invite.md

-Join a shared account to manage your finances together with others.
+# Join Account

+You need to install Monee before you may join an account.